milkysc/ESP32-ESP8266/1-2.SoundSensor/README.md

 # ESP32-ESP8266

    This is ESP32, ESP8266 Basic Example.

-0. Environment Setting
    https://blog.naver.com/milkysc/221722387725

-   1-1.
-DHT11, DHT22 TempHumi Sensor

-   1-2.
-Sound Sensor

-   1-3.
-Dust Sensor

-   2-1.
-TCP/IP Socket Communication

-   2-2.
-ThingSpeak Application for IOT
+   1-2.SoundSensor

 # To contact the authors: